 2. Direct admission based on an equivalent certificate

 There are select equivalent certificates that grant excellent students admission to most departments without the psychometric test.
-The (link to be updated on 21.1) will note whether this stream is offered or not.
+The country-specific information will note whether this stream is offered or not.
 A detailed list of the certificates and the grades required for each major is available on the following link.

 3. Admission based on achievements in the Rothberg International School Mechina

 Applicants who do not have equivalent certificates but completed a university Mechina program, may apply on the basis of admission stream 1.
 In addition, those that completed the Rothberg International School Mechina may use their grades in the program to be weighted with their scores on the entrance test.
 A table with the required Mechina grades and Psychometric Entrance Test scores, as well as a comparable table with SAT scores, can be found on the following link.